michaelkingsutanto/michaelkingsutanto/README.md

 Hi, I'm Michael.
 I'm an aspiring Data Scientist with a unique background as Senior Creature Technical Director at Lucasfilm Singapore.
 Strong in technical skills, with experience in creating Python tools to improve production processes.
 Effective at problem-solving and devising practical solutions.

-I got my Data Science Immersive (full time) from General Assemble in May 2024 and got my Data Analytics Nanodegree (part time) from Heicoders Academy in April 2024.
+I hold a Data Analytics/ Artificial Intelligence Nanodegree from Heicoders Academy and a Data Science Immersive Certification from General Assembly, providing me with expertise in SQL, Tableau, and Python for machine learning.

-I specialize in predictive modeling, machine learning, and data visualization to help organizations leverage their data for improved outcomes.
+I have experience working with various machine learning models using scikit-learn, TensorFlow, PyTorch, etc. My technical proficiency and educational background empower me to deliver predictive modeling and data visualization solutions that improve business outcomes.

 ## Projects